-A classic tuna pasta salad, perfect to have in the fridge all summer long, for lunch or dinner, or as a perfect addition to picnics or BBQs.
+This classic tuna pasta salad is perfect to have in the fridge all summer long!
+It’s great for lunch, as a side for dinner, or as a perfect addition to picnics or BBQs.

 - 1/3 cup red onion, finely diced